WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

 The 75-year-old painter Pablita Velarde, also known as Tse Tsan (Santa Clara Pueblo), began her painting career at the age of fourteen.
-In *¡Colores!*, "Golden Dawn: The Pueblo Paintings of Pablita Velarde", she talks about her art, her life, and the things that have inspired her.
+In *¡Colores!*, "Golden Dawn: The Pueblo Paintings of Pablita Velarde," she talks about her art, her life, and the things that have inspired her.

 **[*¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art"](/catalog/cpb-aacip-191-32r4xmd1) (New Mexico PBS, Albuquerque, NM)**

-In *¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art", Hispanic women examine their roles in their communities; in their relationships with men, their families, and their culture.
+In *¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art," Hispanic women examine their roles in their communities; in their relationships with men, their families, and their culture.

 **[*¡Colores!*, "Notable New Mexicans 2006"](/catalog/cpb-aacip-a0ca6700f89) (KNME-TV, Albuquerque, NM, 2006)**

 Maria Martinez (San Ildefonso Pueblo) created stunning pottery using traditional Pueblo styles and techniques.
-Witness her story in *¡Colores!*, "Notable New Mexicans 2006".
+Witness her story in *¡Colores!*, "Notable New Mexicans 2006."

 **[*New Mexico Women in Music 1*](/catalog/cpb-aacip-207-805x6jn3) (KUNM, Albuquerque, NM, March 19, 1980)**